MLHale/nebraska-gencyber/teachers/phishing/email-headeranalysis.md

 Let's further breakdown this entry.
 The `from` part of this entry indicates source of the email for this leg of the travel: `User (85-250-54-29.bb.netvision.net.il[85.250.54.29])`.
 You can pick out a Domain Name (`85-250-54-29.bb.netvision.net.il`) and an IP address (`85.250.54.29`) here.

-The `by` part indicates the destination:
+The `by` part indicates the first stop taken after email origin:
 `mail.shako.com.tw (8.14.3/8.14.3/4.90)`.
 You can pick out a Domain Name here: `mail.shako.com.tw`.

 The first encountered email server adds this header entry and every other entry below it.
 There is a high chance that a malicious sender has full control of this email-server.
 So do not trust this information.